 - groaning, moaning, or grunting

-- Parkinson’s disease with dementia.
-This brain disorder leads to shaking and difficulty with walking, movement, and coordination.
+- Parkinson’s disease with dementia: This leads to tremors and difficulty with walking, movement, and coordination.

-- vascular dementia.
-It occurs from impaired blood flow to the brain and leads to problems with reasoning, planning, judgment, and memory.
+- Vascular dementia: This occurs from strokes throughout the brain and leads to problems with reasoning, planning, judgment, and memory.

-- frontotemporal dementia.
-The affects the temporal and frontal lobes that influence decision-making, behavioral control, emotion, and language.
+- Frontotemporal dementia: This affects the temporal and frontal lobes that influence decision-making, behavioral control, emotion, and language.

-- Pick’s disease.
-A rare and permanent form of dementia similar to AD except it often affects only certain brain areas.
+- Pick’s disease: This is a rare and permanent form of dementia similar to AD, except it often affects only certain brain areas.
+You would experience more severe personality and behavior changes than you would with AD, and the disease would progress more rapidly.

-- supranuclear palsy. a rare brain disorder that causes serious and progressive problems with control of gait and balance, complex eye movement, and thinking problems.
+- Supranuclear palsy: is a rare brain disorder that causes serious and progressive problems with control of gait and balance, eye movement, and thinking problems.

-- corticobasal degeneration.
-This occurs when areas of your brain shrink and nerve cells die over time.
+- Corticobasal syndrome (CBS): This occurs when areas of your brain shrink and nerve cells die over time.
 The result is growing difficulty moving on one or both sides of your body.